 Hailed by the Maine Classical Beat for "a voice to die for (combined) with acting ability, beauty, and stage presence," Israeli mezzo-soprano Maya Lahyani is fast-becoming one of today’s most sought-after young singers.

-Ms. Lahyani’s 2017-2018 season starts covering the role of Dalila in Samson and Dalila at The Dallas Opera.
-She later makes her Latin America debut as Charlotte in Werther with Ópera De Nuevo León in Monterrey, Mexico.
-Lahyani returns to The Metropolitan Opera as the Second Serving Woman in Elektra under the baton of Yannick Nézét-Séguin and as Dorothée in a new production of Cendrillon.
-She joins the Civic Orchestra of Chicago as the Soloist in Bernstein's Jeremiah Symphony.
-She closes her season singing Maddalena in Rigoletto at the Berkshire Opera Festival in August.
+In the 2017-2018 season, Ms. Lahyani made her Latin America debut as Charlotte in Werther with Ópera De Nuevo León in Monterrey, Mexico.
+She returned to The Metropolitan Opera as the Second Serving Woman in Elektra under the baton of Yannick Nézét-Séguin and as Dorothée in Laurent Pelly’s acclaimed production of Cendrillon.
+She joined the Civic Orchestra of Chicago as the Soloist in Bernstein's Jeremiah Symphony, and closed her season as Maddalena in Rigoletto at the Berkshire Opera Festival.

 Lahyani is an alumna of the prestigious Adler Fellowship of the San Francisco Opera, where she made her debut in 2010 as Wowkle in La Fanciulla del West under conductor Nicola Luisotti.
 Other roles and productions with the company include Siegrune in Die Walküre, Sister Marta and The Duenna in Cyrano de Bergerac, the world premiere of Christopher Theofanidis’s Heart of a Soldier under conductor Patrick Summers, Janáček's The Makropulos Case, Maffio Orsini in Lucrezia Borgia, and the title role of Carmen.
 With the International Vocal Art institute in Tel Aviv Lahyani performed the roles of Charlotte in Werther, Mather Marie in The Dialogues of the Carmelites, and the title role in Mascagni's Zanetto.